 Fungal infections can affect only one area of the body (localized) or many areas of the body (systemic).

 Localized fungal infections affect only one area of the body.
 They typically affect the skin and nails Overview of Fungal Skin Infections Fungi usually make their homes in moist areas of the body where skin surfaces meet: between the toes, in the genital area, and under the breasts.
-Common fungal skin infections are caused by... read more , vagina Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
-Vaginal infections are caused by microorganisms... read more , or mouth Symptoms Candidiasis is infection with the yeast Candida.
-Candidiasis tends to occur in moist areas of the skin.
-Candidiasis may cause rashes, scaling, itching, and swelling.
-Doctors examine the affected... read more and may occur in people who have a normal or weakened immune system.
+Common fungal skin infections are caused by... read more , vagina Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Vaginal infections are caused by infectious organisms (such as bacteria... read more , or mouth Symptoms and may occur in people who have a normal or weakened immune system.

 Localized fungal infections sometimes occur when the normal balances that keep fungi in check are upset.
 For example, certain types of fungi (such as Candida) are normally present on body surfaces or in the intestine.
 The bacteria normally present in the digestive tract and vagina limit the growth of these fungi in those areas.
 When people take antibiotics, the helpful bacteria can be killed, allowing the fungi to grow unchecked.
 The resulting overgrowth of fungi can cause symptoms, which are usually mild.
 As the bacteria grow back, the balance is restored, and the problem usually resolves.